Total Knee Replacement

 How long will I be in the hospital?

-Most knee patients will be hospitalized for three days after their surgery.
+Most knee patients will be hospitalized from one to three days after their surgery.
 There are several goals that you must achieve before you can be discharged.

 What if I live alone?